miracl/amcl/version3/python/readme.txt

 To see it in action, copy all of the files in this directory to a fresh directory.
 Then execute the python3 script config.py and select the curves that you wish to support.
+(On Linux use python3 instead of py).

 py config.py

-Select options 1 and 7, which are fixed for the example program.
+Select options 1 and 8, which are fixed for the example program.
 Select 0 to exit.

 Then run the test program